 Self-paced learning for new people leaders to work through the six development priorities: Mindset, Connect, Purpose, Achieve, Feedback, Develop.
 Work through the guides on your own, at your own pace, with your manager’s support.
 Alternatively, you might choose to meet up with other new people leaders and learn together.
 The six guides make up the complete learning package to help you transition into your new people leader role.

 An agency-run development is usually a cohort of 12–16 new people leaders.
-The core of the development is six D&A Guides, each followed by a facilitated session (Workout).
+The core of the development is six Development & Action Guides, each followed by a facilitated session (Workout).
 A Workout is where leaders can practise skills and use the learning they’ve gained through the D&A Guides.
 The Workouts give you the opportunity to be part of a group, where you can share learning and discuss the challenges you encounter as new people leaders.